celo-org/docs/blog/10-03-23-scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume/scalability-ensuring-that-your-cryptography-app-can-handle-a-large-volume.md

 - Step 4: Use Asymmetric Cryptography for Key Management

-Now that we have the functions to generate key pairs, to encrypt and decrypt messages, we can use asymmetric cryptography for key management.
+Now that we have the functions to generate key pairs to encrypt and decrypt messages, we can use asymmetric cryptography for key management.

 When a user registers on our platform, we generate a key pair for them and store the public key in the database.
 When the user wants to send a message to another user, they fetch the recipient's public key from the database and use it to encrypt the message.
 The recipient can then use their private key to decrypt the message.